 Share and reinforce: Share the organization’s initiatives to support infrastructure security and resilience with all stakeholders through all available channels.
 Finally, reinforce the role your company plays in infrastructure security by incorporating the guidelines provided by national and international authorities to cultivate a risk-aware culture in the organization from the top to the bottom.

-Safeguarding against infrastructure security risks requires multiple layers of protection and different stages of evaluation.
+Safeguarding against infrastructure security design risks requires multiple layers of protection and different stages of evaluation.
 The aforementioned practices will help to stay functional without disruption, but it is of paramount importance for companies to select appropriate security solutions designed to meet the evolving threats.
 Organizations should collaborate with a preferred partner and choose a technological program that acts as an enabler to delivering business success.

-To gain decisive advantage, it is important to implement risk management software expertise during initial infrastructure planning.
+To gain a decisive advantage, it is important to implement risk management software expertise during initial infrastructure planning.
 Incorporation of such tools on existing facilities doesn’t always yield the expected outcome.
 Also, delays in implementing security and control tools could expose your business to evolving threats of an unpredictable nature.

 The overall responsibility of securing critical infrastructure lies with the governments, but private sector business entities need to put adequate practices in place that guard against infrastructure security risks.
 An enterprise with an integrated approach will successfully mitigate the effects of infrastructure casualties.
 It will slowly but surely advance its security posture before reaching a stage where it can eliminate risks that business establishments face due to evolving threats capable of inflicting irrevocable damage.